NerdSWAYAM/NEWS-SENTIMENT-ANALYSIS/README.md

 4. **Configure API Key**
    - This project uses NewsAPI to fetch headlines.
    - Open `src/config.py` and replace the `API_KEY` variable with your own API key from [NewsAPI](https://newsapi.org/).
+   - Create a new API key with your account and paste the key in src/config.py

 ## Usage